EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 <img src="/img/blog/ci-shootout/argo-aggregate.png" class="image fit" alt="Argo Workflows aggregate view" />

-Unlike Tekton, argo renders the structure of the DAG we'd previously defined, clearly showing which templates depend on which.
-Clicking on individual templates in this view we can see more details related to the execution of that template such as logs.
+Unlike Tekton, Argo renders the structure of the DAG we'd previously defined, clearly showing which templates depend on which.
+Clicking on individual templates in this view we can see more details related to the execution of that template, such as build logs.

 <img src="/img/blog/ci-shootout/argo-pipeline.png" class="image fit" alt="Argo Workflows pipeline view" />

-As with Tekton, there is no way to keep watching individual pipeline runs without clicking into a specific run first so teams that work with a single workflow will have to be content with the workflow list view shown at the beginning of this section.
+As with Tekton, there is no way to keep watching individual pipeline runs without clicking into a specific run first.
+Teams that work with a single workflow will have to be content with the list view shown at the beginning of this section.

 ### Summary

 In terms of presentation of the CI system as a build monitor - all four options performed well *within their limitations and design philosophies.*

-Concourse does not track "pipeline runs" as a concept, the pipeline is only ever a snapshot of right now and so displaying that snapshot on a build monitor is completely reasonable.
+Concourse does not track 'pipeline runs' as a concept, and so the _one_ view of a pipeline is what's happening _right now_.
+There's no need to flip between views of different runs, making this view very suitable as a build monitor.

-Jenkins, Tekton and Argo Workflows are better presented by their summary view, even for single-pipeline teams since the pipelines can simultaneously take more than one shape at once - pipeline runs remember the shape of the pipeline *when it ran*.
+Jenkins, Tekton and Argo Workflows present one view per pipeline run, meaning that if you want to see the current build state of a project, the best place to do so is on the page that lists these runs.
+This has the downside of not being able to see the detail of each run without further clicking, but with the benefit of being able to discover exactly what the pipeline looked like for each run.

 ## Scorecard